 \section{Method}

-This section describes the proposed incremental TTS method.
-In Section~\ref{methods_predict}, we present an inference algorithm, which integrates the sentence generation with GPT2.
-Section~\ref{methods_model} describes the model architecture for generating a speech segment considering both past observed and future unobserved contexts, and Section~\ref{methods_finetune} presents a language model-guided fine-tuning method for further improvement.
-Finally, Section~\ref{methods_discussion} provides a detailed analysis of the pseudo lookahead generation with GPT2.
+This section describes our proposed incremental TTS method.
+Section~\ref{methods_predict} presents an inference algorithm, which integrates a sentence generation with GPT2.
+Section~\ref{methods_model} describes a model architecture for generating a speech segment considering both past observed and future unobserved contexts.
+Section~\ref{methods_finetune} presents a language model-guided fine-tuning method.
+Finally, Section~\ref{methods_discussion} provides a detailed analysis of the proposed method.